 The above specification would fail, though, giving an error that the user must filter the region_id column.
 Filtering by a region the user does not have access to will also fail and give an error:

-Only a query which filters the table according to the user’s allowed regions should work, as shown in the below example:
+Only a query that filters the table according to the user’s allowed regions should work, as shown in the below example:

 This process may get a bit more complicated, as users may have access to several regions.
 In this case, users should be able to filter by any region they have access to.